About the Program

-- ACT: 20 composite (minimum English 20, minimum mathematics 23), taken within the last 3 years; OR
+- ACT: 20 composite (minimum English 20, minimum Mathematics 24), taken within the last 3 years; OR

-- Completion of the Pre-Nursing Certificate with a cumulative minimum grade point average of 2.75 on these 8 courses, no grade lower than a “C,” and no more than one repeat per course at any post-secondary institution.
+- Completion of the Pre-Nursing Certificate with a cumulative minimum grade point average of 2.75 on the 8 courses, no grade lower than a “C,” and no more than one repeat per course at Midlands Technical College or any post-secondary institution.
 Any "Withdrawal" received during the Spring 2018 semester or after will be counted as an attempt; OR

 - High school or college credits in biology and algebra are recommended